CAFAudit/audit-service/docs/index.md

           subtitle: User and system audit events are defined per application.
         - image: assets/img/LandingIcons/multi-tenant.png
           title: Multi-Tenant Aware
           subtitle: The service supports multiple tenants in a secure and scalable way.
-Multi-tenancy support also facilitates audit reporting on a per tenant basis.
+Multi-tenancy support also facilitates audit reporting on a per tenant basis and across multiple tenants.
         - image: assets/img/LandingIcons/library.png
           title: Auto-Generated Client Library
           subtitle: The service includes an auto-generated client library for type safety.
 This client library also makes it easier to send user and system audit events to the messaging system.